-Becoming a past life therapist and finding the right training is a big step.
+Becoming a past life therapist or regression therapist and finding the right training is a big step.
 Just reading course outlines or the school promotional material can be very confusing.
 This article is to offer help for you to decide what is best for your needs.

-My name is Andy Tomlinson and I am a psychologist, psychotherapist and reincarnation author.
+My name is Andy Tomlinson and I am a psychologist, psychotherapist, hypnotherapist, regression therapist and reincarnation author.
 Importantly I have worked as an international trainer of past life and regression therapists for over 25 and I would like to share a few tips to help you make this decision.

 You may be fascinated about past lives after reading some of the wonderful books written on the subject and just be curious and want to occasionally take a friend to experience a past life.
 A little like offering past life tourist trips.